EstebanGC/multiservice-system/README.md

-# Notification Service
+# Multiservice System

 ## Project Summary

 This project is a microservices system developed with Spring Boot.
 It uses Apache Kafka for asynchronous communication and message processing.
-The service consumes messages from a Kafka topic, processes the information, and manages the delivery of notifications to users when an user is created, a product is created, edited, among others.
+The service consumes messages from a Kafka topic, processes the information, and manages the delivery of notifications to users when an user is created, a product is created, a product is added to a cart, among others.

 ## Technologies Used